vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-This iOS app showcases selected work of current (and optionally former) members of photography clubs.
+This iOS app showcases work of current (and optionally former) members of photography clubs.
-It can thus serve as a permanent online exposition or gallery of the photographer's selected work.
+It can thus serve as a permanent online exposition or gallery with selected work of the photographer.

 Version 1 of the app supported a _single_ photo club in Waalre in the Netherlands.
-Version 2 supports _multiple_ photo clubs.
-This enables viewers to see photos from multiple clubs without the hassle of finding a club's website and finding how to navigate to- and among the member photos.
+Version 2 introduced support for _multiple_ photo clubs.
+This enables viewers to see photos from multiple clubs without the inconveniende of having to find the club's website and finding how to navigate to- and between the member photos.
 To reflect this scope change, the app name was changed from _Photo Club Waalre_ to _Photo Club Hub_ since version 2.0.</p>

-The app fetches software readable lists of photo clubs, their members and their curated photos from servers on the Internet.
+The app fetches software-readable lists of photo clubs, their members and their curated photos from online servers.
-This ensures that clubs, members and photos can be added without updating the app.
+This ensures that clubs, members and photos can be added without updating the app itself.
 See the [Architecture](#the-app-architecture) section for more details.

 The app has been fully localized and currently English (EN) and Dutch (NL).

 Help in the form of coding, testing and suggestions is highly appreciated.
 See [section](#contributing) on contributing below.

 </details>